Joe Biden slams pro-Trump mob as 'domestic terrorists' | DW | 07.01.2021

 "No one can tell me that if it had been a group of Black Lives Matter protesting yesterday... they would have been treated very, very differently than the mob of thugs that stormed the Capitol," Biden said.
 "We all know that's true, and it is unacceptable."

-Sherwin said that there was a lot of theft from the Capitol building, with materials stolen from several offices.
+Sherwin said that there was a lot of theft from the Capitol building, with materials stolen from several offices raising national security concerns.
 One person was arrested while in possession of a military-style gun and molotov cocktails.

 "They will be brought to justice," he said.